symfony/symfony-docs/quick_tour/the_controller.rst

 to the user.

-So far, all the actions shown in this tutorial used the ``$this->render()`` controller shortcut method to return a rendered response as result.
+So far, all the actions shown in this tutorial used the ``$this->render()`` controller shortcut method to return a rendered template as result.
 In case you need it, you can also create a raw ``Response`` object to return any text content::